Scroll to content

 Rigorous teaching of spelling and phonics

-Grammar concepts taught creatively
+Grammar concepts taught through our key texts

 Children begin to understand grammar concepts, and start to apply them in their own writing, when they start to read with a writer's mind.
 Punctuation rules and techniques are drawn from shared texts; texts which the children have already been immersed in and have a good understanding of.
-Exploring these, and embedding them creatively is how the learning takes place.

 Celebrating World Book Day